fbpx

 About Us

-The Rule of Law Education Centre and our sister organisation, the Rule of Law Institute of Australia do not take an institutional position on the upcoming referendum on the Voice to Parliament beyond a consideration of relevant principles of the Rule of Law.
-We are, of necessity, apolitical.
+The Rule of Law Education Centre and our sister organisation, the Rule of Law Institute of Australia are apolitical as the rule of law is above politics.
 In order to remain effective advocates for the rule of law, we must remain free to criticise both sides of politics when, in our assessment, they threaten the principles of the rule of law.

 Why the rule of law and Magna Carta are relevant today